 - If you have been prescribed the drops to prepare your eye for surgery, a nurse will put the drops in for you, every half an hour, during the two hours before the procedure.

-- If your doctor has recommended you use another eye preparation as well as these drops then leave at least five minutes between putting in flurbiprofen drops and the other drops.
-This is to prevent more liquid going into your eye than it can handle.
-Otherwise the drops will overflow from your eye and not have the intended effect.
+- If your doctor has recommended that you use another eye preparation as well as these drops then wait at least five minutes after putting in the flurbiprofen drops before you use the other drops.
+This is to prevent more liquid going into your eye than it can handle; otherwise the drops will overflow from your eye and not have the intended effect.

 - Flurbiprofen drops (Ocufen®) are single-dose units.
 They do not contain any preservative, so you should not open the units until they are required.
-Do not keep or re-use any opened units to use later, as this will increase the risk of infection.
+Do not keep any opened units to use at a later time, as this will increase the risk of an infection.

-- When they are first put in, eye drops may cause blurred vision.
-This should quickly clear.
-Make sure you can see clearly before you drive or use any tools or machines.
+- When first put in, eye drops can make your eyes water and can sometimes cause blurred vision.
+If this happens, it should quickly clear.
+Make sure you can see clearly again before you drive or before you use tools or machines.

-- Try to keep the appointments which have been booked for you with the eye clinic.
+- Try to keep any appointments which have been booked for you with the eye clinic.
 This is so your doctor can check on your progress.

 Can flurbiprofen eye drops cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with flurbiprofen eye drops.
-You will find a full list in the manufacturer's information leaflet supplied with the drops.
-Speak with your doctor if any of the following continue or become troublesome.
+The best place to find a full list of the side-effects which can be associated with the drops, is from the manufacturer's printed information leaflet supplied with them.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Eye irritation, stinging or redness||This should pass quickly|